rohayanti/Artificial-Intelligent/Assignment1/group[2]A1.md

 **Empathy Map from the Stakeholders' Perspective:**

-*For Consumers:*
+*For Students:*
-- **Think & Feel:** Consumers want to make healthy choices and feel confident about their dietary decisions.
-They may feel overwhelmed by the abundance of fruit-related information.
+- **Think & Feel:** Students aim to create an efficient and balanced class schedule while achieving their academic goals.
+They may feel stressed and overwhelmed by the complexity of course scheduling.
-- **Hear:** They hear recommendations from peers, health experts, and online sources regarding the benefits of different fruits.
-- **See:** Consumers see various fruits in supermarkets and online, often with conflicting information about their nutritional value and benefits.
+- **Hear:** They hear advice and tips from peers about managing course schedules.
+They may also receive guidance from academic advisors.
+- **See:** Students see the course catalog with various class options, and they may encounter time clashes and fully registered classes.
-- **Say & Do:** They may express frustration when they can't find clear, trustworthy information.
-They actively search for recipes, dietary advice, and fruit-related content.
+- **Say & Do:** They may express frustration when they face class scheduling conflicts or long gaps between classes.
+They actively seek information on courses, class timings, and scheduling tools.
-- **Pain:** The pain point for consumers is the difficulty in sifting through vast amounts of information to make informed choices.
+- **Pain:** The pain point for students is the challenge of coordinating class schedules efficiently and avoiding time clashes, which can disrupt their academic progress.

-*For Nutritionists and Dietitians:*
+*For Faculty and Administrators:*
-- **Think & Feel:** They think about providing the best advice to their clients and feel the weight of responsibility.
+- **Think & Feel:** Faculty and administrators aim to efficiently manage courses and resources.
+They may feel the pressure to optimize course assignments and meet students' scheduling needs.
+- **Hear:** They hear feedback and requests from students and academic advisors regarding course scheduling challenges.
+- **See:** They see the need for a system that simplifies class scheduling, reduces time clashes, and improves resource allocation.
+- **Say & Do:** They actively seek tools and solutions to streamline the course scheduling process and meet the diverse needs of students.
+- **Pain:** The pain point for faculty and administrators is the complexity of course scheduling and the potential impact on students' academic experiences.

+*For Academic Advisors:*
+- **Think & Feel:** Academic advisors aim to provide guidance and support to students in their course selections.
+They may feel responsible for helping students make informed decisions.
-- **Hear:** They hear from clients about the challenges they face in understanding fruit-related nutritional information.
+- **Hear:** They hear about students' scheduling challenges and concerns about course choices.
-- **See:** They see the need for a reliable resource that simplifies fruit-related data.
+- **See:** They see the need for a system that can offer real-time scheduling assistance and help students align their courses with academic goals.
-- **Say & Do:** They actively seek a tool that can provide comprehensive and accurate information to support their recommendations.
+- **Say & Do:** They actively seek tools to assist students in selecting courses that fit their academic plans and preferences.
-- **Pain:** The pain point for nutritionists is the time and effort required to find and present fruit-related data to clients.
+- **Pain:** The pain point for academic advisors is the time and effort required to provide personalized scheduling guidance to a large number of students.

 # Chapter 3: System Architecture with Knowledge Base and Inference System

-In this chapter, we present the system architecture for the AI-driven chatbot prototype designed to provide comprehensive information about fruits.
-The architecture leverages a Knowledge Base and an Inference System to enhance the chatbot's knowledge and responsiveness.

 ## System Architecture Overview

-The proposed system architecture is designed to consist of the following key components as illustrated in Figure 1.
+The Faculty Course Scheduling Chatbot's architecture will consist of the following key components as illustrated in Figure 1.

 ## Figure 1: System Architecture Diagram